Shotgun proteomics

 Shotgun proteomics refers to the use of bottom-up proteomics techniques in identifying proteins in complex mixtures using a combination of high performance liquid chromatography combined with mass spectrometry.
 The name is derived from shotgun sequencing of DNA which is itself named after the rapidly expanding, quasi-random firing pattern of a shotgun.
 The most common method of shotgun proteomics starts with the proteins in the mixture being digested and the resulting peptides are separated by liquid chromatography.
 Tandem mass spectrometry is then used to identify the peptides.

-Targeted proteomics using SRM and data-independent acquisition methods are often considered alternatives to shotgun proteomics in the field of bottom-up proteomics.
+Targeted proteomics using selected reaction monitoring (SRM) and data-independent acquisition (DIA) methods are often considered alternatives to shotgun proteomics in the field of bottom-up proteomics.
 While shotgun proteomics uses data-dependent selection of precursor ions to generate fragment ion scans, the aforementioned methods use a deterministic method for acquisition of fragment ion scans.

 History

 Shotgun proteomics arose from the difficulties of using previous technologies to separate complex mixtures.
 In 1975, two-dimensional polyacrylamide gel electrophoresis (2D-PAGE) was described by O’Farrell and Klose with the ability to resolve complex protein mixtures.
 The development of matrix-assisted laser desorption ionization (MALDI), electrospray ionization (ESI), and database searching continued to grow the field of proteomics.
 However these methods still had difficulty identifying and separating low-abundance proteins, aberrant proteins, and membrane proteins.
 Shotgun proteomics emerged as a method that could resolve even these proteins.